Tirore96/subject_reduction/README.md

 # Compiling with docker

 For the artifact reviewers of ECOOP 2025, a Docker image containing the Coq code and its dependencies has been made available.
+The container consists of the `mathcomp/mathcomp:1.17.0-coq-8.15` container which is obtainable by executing `docker pull mathcomp/mathcomp:1.17.0-coq-8.15`.
+In here, we have copied this repository and followed the "Installing from scratch" instructions below.

 To spin up a container based on this image, first load the image:
 ```